-*** It should be noted that my husband is now Delphi's biggest fan.
+*** It should be noted that my husband is now The Poodle's biggest fan.
 I convinced him; she stole his heart.
-See photo evidence.
+See photographic evidence.

 Typing the title of this post is incredibly surreal, because I’ve been dreaming about writing it since…well, since I knew what a literary agent was.
 It’s amazing and unbelievable and I still have this niggling feeling that someone is going to send me an email that says, “LOL!
 Just jokes!
 You do not have an agent after all!”
 (Fingers crossed that doesn’t happen.)
 But seriously.
 It’s wonderful.
 And I do not believe it.
 Not quite, anyway.

 Here’s my story:

 In 2013, I decided to write a middle grade novel.
 I read SKELLIG by David Almond, and it completely blew my mind, and I thought: I want to do this.
 So I did.
 Or, at least, I tried.